Frequently Asked Questions - Online Courses and Blackboard

-- I’ve been using Blackboard in my face-to-face classes.
+- I’ve been using Canvas in my face-to-face classes.
 Do I still need to take the required training?

 - I’ve been teaching a hybrid class.
 Do I still need to take the required training?

-Yes, for the online pedagogy classes.
-For the Blackboard classes, it is possible to demonstrate proficiency in certain areas.
+Yes, for the NISOD's Best Practices for Teaching Online classe.
+For the Canvas classes, it is possible to demonstrate proficiency in certain areas.
 Please contact Scott Rial or Page Wolf for further discussion on this.